 This is our collection of the F-84F Thunderstreaks that have been pictured not only during their active service-life but also after withdrawal, in museums, as gate guards, or just dumped.
-Special focus (being the majority of the photos presented here) is on the aircraft that served with the Koninklijke Luchtmacht (KLu), the Royal Netherlands Air Force , but galleries holding pictures of Thunderstreaks of other air forces (e.g. the Belgian Air Force) are presented as well.
+Special focus (being the majority of the photos presented here) is on the aircraft that served with the Koninklijke Luchtmacht (KLu), the Royal Netherlands Air Force , but Streaks of other air forces are presented as well.

 Many Thunderstreaks of the Belgian Air Force ended their service lives at the aircraft-depot at Koksijde AB.
 Most of them were scrapped but some survived: at first as eye-catchers (“decoys”) – sometimes disguised as Mirages ! – and later in museums or as monuments.
 This gallery gives an overview on the faiths of various Belgian Thunderstreaks.
 Note that withdrawn a/c may not be present anymore at the given locations.

 F-84Fs of the Italian Air ForceMarch 25, 2019 | Frank & Gijs & Hans

 In ITALY the Thunderstreaks equipped 8 air force squadrons: 5th at Rimini, 6th at Ghedi, 8th at Cervia, 36th at Goia del Colle, 50th at Piacenza and the 51st at Istrana.
 Some Streaks were kept in service till 1972 when the 50th squadron at Piacenza was re-equipped with the F-104S Starfighter.